Dinasourani/-Simple-Notepad-csharp/README.md

 This repository contains the foundational structure for a desktop application built using **C#** and the **Windows Forms (WinForms)** framework within the **.NET** environment.
 This setup provides the necessary scaffolding to create a native Graphical User Interface (GUI) application designed to run on Windows operating systems.

-> **Note:** The solution file name (`WindowsFormsApplication1.sln`) is the default Visual Studio identifier.
-Please rename your repository and update this description to reflect the actual purpose and functionality of your application once development begins.

-***

 ## ⚙️ Technology Stack